 In March 2020, the Coalition building sustained significant damage as a result of a tornado.
 Insurance proceeds are anticipated to restore the building, including personal property back to its previous condition.
 The Coalition was able to quickly respond to move to a remote working environment, however the building tenants and their related leases were discontinued as a result of the damage.
-A gain, related to insurance proceeds of \$337,156 had been realized as of June 30, 2020.
-This included \$22,120 for business interruption related to the tenant leases and \$315,036 related to real and personal property.
+A gain, related to insurance proceeds of \$278,800 has been realized in the year ended June 30, 2021 (\$337,156 for the year ended June 30, 2020).

-Additional insurance proceeds were realized subsequent to year end for both property and business interruption coverage.
 The property damage proceeds are anticipated to be re-invested in full for repairs to the building subsequent to year-end.

-The Coalition entered into a contract for building repairs of approximately \$385,000.
-Work is anticipated to be complete in March 2021.
+The Coalition entered into a contract for building repairs of approximately \$460,500.
+Work is anticipated to be complete in March 2022.